 The constitutional prohibition of discrimination may be directly invoked in courts, and regular laws are to be interpreted in accordance to it.
 So far the constitutional anti-discrimination provision has been applied mainly in situations involving the use of public power, but it may in some instances have a bearing on relationships between private parties as well.

 The Non-Discrimination Act (which entered into force on 1st of February 2004) is the main instrument adopted transposing the EU directives on equal treatment (the Racial Equality Directive and the Employment Equality Directive) into national law.
 Substantially, the Non-discrimination Act follows quite closely the protection required by the two EU directives on equal treatment, although in some respects it goes beyond the minimum requirements set forth in them.

 In employment and education/training discrimination is prohibited on the grounds required by the directives: age, ethnic and national origin, religion, belief, disability, sexual orientation and additionally on grounds of nationality, opinion, health, language and "other reasons relating to a person".

-In providing public or private services on offer or available to the general public (including also social welfare, health care, social security benefits, housing and movable and immovable property) and in military service the Non-Discrimination Act prohibits discrimination only on the ground of ethnic origin.
+In providing public or private services including also social welfare, health care, social security benefits, housing and movable and immovable property) and in military service the Non-Discrimination Act prohibits discrimination only on the ground of ethnic origin.

 To improve the protection against ethnic discrimination two bodies were set up at the time of implementing the Directives: the Ombudsman for Minorities and the Discrimination Tribunal both have a task to supervise compliance with the Non-Discrimination Act They do not have authority for combating discrimination in employment.
 This task relies on Occupational Health and Safety Authorities.